percona/k8spxc-docs/docs/monitoring.md

 !!! note

     You can use the [`monitor` system user](users.md#system-users) for monitoring purposes as PMM Client does.
-The Operator tracks the `monitor` user password update and restarts Percona XtraDB Cluster Pods in cases when PMM is enabled or when the user secret is in use within a sidecar container.
+The Operator tracks the `monitor` user password update in the `internal-<clustername>` Secrets object (`internal-cluster1` by default) and restarts Percona XtraDB Cluster Pods in cases when PMM is enabled or when the user secret is in use within a sidecar container.